underscoreio/essential-slick/src/pages/joins.md

 } yield (usr.name, msg.content)
 ~~~

-As the name suggests an implicit join is one where we don't need
-to specify the type of joins to use.
+As the name suggests an implicit join is one where we don't specify the kind of join to use,
+rather we inform Slick how we want tables to be joined.
+TODO: Explain if / how we can replicate the explicit joins using implicit joins.

 Let's look at more complex query,
 after reviewing our schema: